microsoft/Workshop-Interact-with-OpenAI-models/docs/00-Introduction.md

 ## Self-Guided Learning

-This workshop is also setup for **self-guided learning** at home.
+This workshop is also suitable for **self-guided learning** at home.

 In this case, _you will need to bring your own Azure Subscription (with Azure OpenAI access enabled) or have an active OpenAI subscription_, to work on the exercises.
 You can then use one of the following playground options to try the exercises out at your own pace and schedule.
  - [Azure OpenAI Studio](https://oai.azure.com/portal) - requires an Azure subscription with Azure OpenAI access enabled.
  - [OpenAI Playground](https://platform.openai.com/playground) - requires a paid OpenAI account for usage.

 ## Feedback
 We would love to hear your feedback on this lab.
-Please visit the [GitHub repository for this lab](https://github.com/hnky/AzureOpenAIService-Workshop), and use the Discussions tab for comments, or the Issues tab for bugs or suggestions.
+Please visit the [GitHub repository for this lab](https://github.com/microsoft/Workshop-Interact-with-OpenAI-models), and use the Discussions tab for comments, or the Issues tab for bugs or suggestions.